-7.1.23-154Motion with Notice: Healthy Waters Project for Tod Creek Saanich Peninsula (Director Caradonna) Motion with Notice: Healthy Waters Project for Tod Creek on the Saanich Peninsula (Director Caradonna) to report back, by end of March or within the span of two committee m That the Healthy Waters project proposal for Tod Creek watershed be referred to staff to report back, by end of March or within the span of two committee meetings, on project implications including resources, service mandate, and regulatory framework.
+7.1.
+23-154 Motion with Notice: Healthy Waters Project for Tod Creek on the Saanich Peninsula (Director Caradonna) Recommendation: That the Healthy Waters project proposal for Tod Creek watershed be referred to staff to report back, by end of March or within the span of two committee meetings, on project implications including resources, service mandate, and regulatory framework.
 Attachments: Motion with Notice: Healthy Waters Project for Tod Creek